ForensicTools/zealot/README.md

 ## Setup
 ### Server
 zealot's server (serving as a DNS server, API, and artifact repository) is designed to be lightweight enough to be run on a SBC such as a Raspberry Pi, or on a low-resource VM with 1 core/512MB RAM/at least 10GB storage.
 Your storage needs may vary greatly depending on retention of artifacts, alert frequency, etc. - so more is often recommended.
-When ready to install, clone the zealot repository to a Debian 9 server, then run the following commands as root:
+When ready to install, clone the zealot repository to a Debian 9 server in the /root directory, then run the following commands as root:
 ```
-cd zealot/server
+cd /root/zealot/server
 bash setup.sh
 ```
 The setup script will install all dependencies, flush out any previous installations of zealot, configure the system and components for zealot use, and then reboot for sanity sake.